|A. Sarah Hreha

 · 2004: Mary-Claire King, for three major findings in modern genetics: the similarity of the human and chimpanzee genomes, finding a gene that predisposes to breast cancer, and forensic genetics.

 · 2003: David Botstein, a driving force in modern genetics who established the ground rules for human genetic mapping

 · 2002: H. Robert Horvitz, who defined genetic pathways responsible for programmed cell death

 · 2001: Rudolf Jaenisch, who created the first transgenic mouse to study human disease

 The Prize recipients are chosen by the Genetics Selection Advisory Board.
 Its members are:

-Kathryn Anderson, Sloan Kettering Institute; Utpal Banerjee, University of California Los Angeles; Marlene Belfort, University at Albany, SUNY; Aravinda Chakravarti, New York University, School of Medicine; Helen Hobbs, University of Texas Southwestern (Chair); James Lupski, Baylor College of Medicine; Allan Spradling, Carnegie Institution for Science.
+Marlene Belfort, University at Albany, SUNY; Aravinda Chakravarti, New York University, School of Medicine; Philip Hieter, Michael Smith Laboratories at the University of British Columbia; Jeannie T. Lee, Harvard Medical School; James Lupski, Baylor College of Medicine; Eric N. Olson, The University of Texas Southwestern Medical Center; Allan Spradling, Carnegie Institution for Science (Chair).